msbx5420-class/msbx5420-class.github.io/assignments/assignment2.md

 ### Rules

 1. Work on the assignment independently
-2. If you have questions about the assignment, ask as early as possible
+2. If you have any questions about the assignment, ask as early as possible
 3. Late submission will receive 1 point deduction (total 10 points) per day